 Muscle spasm is well recognised in other pain conditions such as back pain or neck/shoulder pain.
 In these situations, the muscles affected are outside the body.
 They can easily be seen and examined.

 The muscles involved in pelvic pain are inside the pelvis.
 They can’t be seen and are more complex to examine.
 A gentle examination with one finger in the vagina (or anus for men) to check the pelvic floor muscles and a muscle called the Obturator Internus that lies on the inside of the hip bones can find the painful muscle.
 There may also be tenderness of the lower back or tenderness across the back of the hips over a muscle called Gluteus Medius, but this is less common.

 There are short-term treatments that you can use when the pain is severe – but as soon as possible, you should work on longer-term strategies to help the muscles work normally again and avoid these severe attacks of pain.

 When the pain is especially severe, useful treatments include:

 - a hot bath to relax the muscles – or a hot pack if this is unavailable

-– doing the pelvic muscle stretches for women or men you will find on this site
+- stretching using the pelvic muscle stretches for women or men you will find on this site

 - keeping moving, even if just for short walks – this helps the muscles move normally rather than cramp

-– an anti-inflammatory medication – possible as a suppository (in the bowel) if you have this available to you.
+- an anti-inflammatory medication – as a suppository (in the bowel) if you have this available to you

-– consider what may have caused the pain to be particularly bad at this time.
-This could be an increase in core-strength exercise recently, a urine infection or flare of painful bladder syndrome (see the information sheet on bladder pain), constipation, a painful period, prolonged sitting or standing.
+- consider what may have caused the pain to be particularly bad at this time.
+This may include a recent increase in core-strength exercise, a urine infection or flare of painful bladder syndrome (see the information sheet on bladder pain), constipation, a painful period, and prolonged sitting or standing.

 Remember to always see your doctor if you could be pregnant, have a fever, or are generally unwell.